SOP & Documentation Fundamentals

 Example 1: Software Application

-Picture a project management tool's user guide that helps new team members create their first project.
-It walks through adding tasks, assigning people, and tracking progress.
-Annotated screenshots point out exactly where to click and what to type at each step.
+Picture a project management tool’s user guide built to help new team members create their first project.
+It walks through adding tasks, assigning people, and tracking progress, with annotated screenshots that point out exactly where to click and what to type at each step.

 Example 2: Physical Product

-Think about the assembly guide that comes with a standing desk.
-It shows you how to unpack everything, put the pieces together, and get the desk installed.
-Numbered steps match up with diagrams, and there's a list of tools and hardware you'll need before starting.
+Now think about the assembly guide that ships with a standing desk.
+It shows you how to unpack everything, fit the pieces together, and get the desk standing.
+The numbered steps line up with diagrams, and there’s a list of tools and hardware to gather before you start.

 Example 3: Business Process

-Consider a customer onboarding guide written for account managers.
-It lays out how to set up new client accounts: what documents to collect, how to grant system access, and which email templates to use at each stage of onboarding.
+Or take a customer onboarding guide written for account managers.
+It spells out how to set up new client accounts: which documents to collect, how to grant system access, and which email templates to send at each stage of onboarding.

 User Guide vs User Manual

-Both help people understand products, but they serve different purposes.
-Here's how they stack up:
+Both help people understand products, but they’re aiming at different things.
+Here’s how they stack up:

 AspectUser GuideUser Manual